-With two floors, the décor is sleek, and an exposed brick wall with a District Grocery sign adds a nice touch.
+With two floors, DGS Delicatessen‘s décor is sleek, and an exposed brick wall with a District Grocery sign adds a nice touch.
 It’s a very clean appearance, different from the picture covered walls you might find elsewhere.

 The service is impeccable.
 You are greeted immediately upon arriving, your server has the menu down pat and checks on you often without being overbearing, and your order comes out quickly.
 Be sure to ask for drink suggestions.
 My current seasonal favorite is the Hot Cider with Rum — perfect for that cold winter night.

-At the helm of DGS we have third generation Washingtonians and cousins co-owners Nick and David Wiseman, Barry Koslow as chef/partner and Zipin as GM and beverage director (aka the man to thank for the above mentioned Hot Cider with Rum).
-Their families could not get a good pastrami sandwich in Dc, and DGS was born to solve this problem.
+At the helm, we have third generation Washingtonians and cousins co-owners Nick and David Wiseman, Barry Koslow as chef/partner and Zipin as GM and beverage director (aka the man to thank for the above mentioned Hot Cider with Rum).
+Their families could not get a good pastrami sandwich in DC, and DGS was born.

 “Delicatessen means ‘good eats’ in Yiddish.
 To us, delicatessen is inspired by old world Eastern European cuisine which traveled with our grandparents to the States.
 These scrappy urban pioneers assimilated their food tradition into the American way of life,” said Nick Wiseman.
 “DGS is our modern take on that rich legacy — bold comfort food, convivial spirit and good drinks to wash it all down.”

-Of the sandwiches, my favorite so far is the Andrea’s Delight with Corned Beef, Swiss, Coleslaw, Russian, Double Baked Rye.
+Of the sandwiches, my favorite is the Andrea’s Delight with corned beef, Swiss, coleslaw, Russian, double-baked rye.
 You get a nice helping of the beef, which is moist, a little fatty, and well-seasoned.
 It’s also cut and layered neatly, which I liked, but you might be used to the messier look if you’re a Jewish deli connoisseur.
-I could eat this sandwich everyday.
-My second choice would be to go for the Reuben (or its spin-off, the Eggplant Reuben).
+I could eat this sandwich every day.
+My second choice is the Reuben (or its spin-off, the Eggplant Reuben).

 The pickles are not yet a home run.
 Now let me be clear that I order this appetizer every time I go to DGS, but it doesn’t match the quality of the other items.
-You get an assortment of pickled items such as cucumbers, mushrooms, cauliflower, tomatoes and an egg (thumbs up for that egg!), but for the great presentation, the dish is just okay.
+You get an assortment of pickled items such as cucumbers, mushrooms, cauliflower, tomatoes and an egg (thumbs up!), but for the great presentation, the dish is just okay.